 Mesa Police Department Information

-The MPD is a large police force that represents the diversity of the community it serves.
-In addition to a diverse staff of officers, the Department has many special divisions to better provide protection and service to the public.
-These include an airport unit, a self-defense training unit for women, an elder abuse team, a K-9 unit, the Red Mountain Police Division, and many other specialty units.
+The Mesa Police Department is a large police force that represents the diversity of the community it serves.
+In addition to four patrol divisions, the department has many special divisions to better provide protection and service to the public.
+These include the airport unit, the criminal investigations unit, the pawn shop detail, the K-9 unit, and many other specialty units.

 Mesa Police Salary and Jobs Outlook

 The salary is just one reason hopeful new law enforcement officers might choose Mesa for employment.
-The growth in this field in Arizona is expected to continue on a positive trend, with more jobs opening up every year.
-The growth between now and 2022 is expected to move at a rate of 7.2% with an average of 460 open positions each year.4 For more information on current MPD law enforcement positions, take a look at our jobs board page.
+Growth in employment of law enforcement officers in Arizona is expected to continue on a positive trend, with more jobs opening up every year.
+The growth through 2026 is expected to reach 6.9% with an average of 60 new positions added statewide each year.4 For more information on current MPD law enforcement positions, take a look at our jobs board page.